shuyelin06/Obsidian-Notes/content/Classes/CMSC456/SymmetricEncryption.md

 Essentially, what we are doing is prepending an extra message block to the message, which indicates its length.

----
+### Hash and MAC
 **Hash-And-Mac**: Using a hash function to compress messages of arbitrary lengths to the MAC input size.
+We use the hsah function to compress the message, then create a mac from the fixed-size output.

 Formally, a **hash function** (with output length $\ell$) is a pair of PPT algorithms `Gen`, `H` satisfying the following:
 - `Gen` takes input security parameter $1^n$ and outputs a key $s$.